ljmerza/FrigateClassifier/README.md

 # Frigate Classifier

-This is a docker image that runs a pythnon script that can be used to identify species of animals (birds and dogs) detected by [blakeblackshear/frigate](https://github.com/blakeblackshear/frigate)
+This is a docker image that runs a python script that can be used to identify species/breeds of animals (birds and dogs) detected by [blakeblackshear/frigate](https://github.com/blakeblackshear/frigate)

 ### Setup